Subaru: Later partnerships

-Toyota increased their share of FHI to 16.5% in July 2008.
+Toyota increased its share of FHI to 16.5% in July 2008.
 Subsequently, Toyota and Subaru jointly developed the Subaru BRZ, first sold in January 2012.
-Toyota sold the BRZ as the Scion FR-S until 2018, where it was renamed to the Toyota 86 due to the discontinuation of Scion in 2016.
-Around the time of Toyota's increased ownership, Subaru also declared that they would no longer develop their own Kei cars and trucks, instead selling rebadged products from Toyota's Daihatsu subsidiary.
-This also allowed Subaru, a small manufacturer, to focus on their core of boxer-engined family cars.
+Toyota sold the BRZ as the Scion FR-S in the US and Canada until 2018, where it was renamed to the Toyota 86 due to the discontinuation of the Scion brand in 2016.
+Around the time of Toyota's increased ownership, Subaru also declared that it would no longer develop its own Kei cars and trucks, instead selling rebadged products from Toyota's Daihatsu subsidiary.
+This also allowed Subaru, a small manufacturer, to focus on its core of boxer-engined family cars.
 The last of Subaru's own kei vehicles to be built was the sixth generation Subaru Sambar, which was taken out of production in March 2012 after 54 years of continuous manufacturing in this category.
 In 2022, Subaru launched the Solterra, a rebadged version of the Toyota bZ4X electric SUV.

 Marketing

 Some of the advertising slogans Subaru has used in the past include: "Inexpensive, and built to stay that way" (USA 1970s – early 1980s), "The World's Favourite Four Wheel Drive" (in the UK), "Plus on y pense, plus on a le goût de la conduire" (French: "The more you think about it, the more you want to drive it.") in French Quebec, "We built our reputation by building a better car", "What to Drive", "The Beauty of All-Wheel Drive", "Driven by What's Inside", "Think, Feel, Drive", "Confidence in Motion" (USA early 2010s) and currently "Love.
 It's what makes Subaru, Subaru" in North America, "All 4 The Driver" in Australia, "Uncommon Engineering, Uncommon Stability, Uncommon Roadholding, Uncommon Sense" in the UK and "Technology that gives you Confidence in Motion" in Southeast Asia.

-In the 1990s, an ad firm hired by Subaru found the all-wheel-drive cars were popular among lesbians.
+In the 1990s, an ad firm hired by Subaru America found the all-wheel-drive cars were popular among lesbians in the US.
 The company started including subtle marketing to this demographic.

 According to Automotive Lease Guide, Subaru ranked second place in vehicles that have the highest overall predicted resale values among all industry and all luxury vehicles for MY 2009.
 The awards are derived after carefully studying segment competition, historical vehicle performance and industry trends.
 According to a study done by J.D.
 Power and Associates for the 2008 Customer Retention Study, Subaru ranked at 50.5%, which was above the national average of 48%.

 Subaru launched an animation series Wish Upon the Pleiades, also known as Hōkago no Pleiades (放課後のプレアデス, Hōkago no Pureadesu), developed jointly with Gainax.
 The 4-part mini episode series was released on YouTube on 1 February 2011.
 It featured a magical girl plot with Subaru as a leading protagonist.